mulab-mir/music-language-tutorial/_sources/lm/challenges.md

 ---

-While these are daunting challenges, the field is making steady progress toward safer, more efficient, and equitable language models through ongoing research and innovation, and I am excited about it.
+While these are daunting challenges, the field is making steady progress toward safer, more efficient, and equitable language models through ongoing research and innovation.